erolsarica/book_tracker/README.md

 # Book Tracker
-This is a book and reading tracker app created with Flutter.
+This is a book tracker app created with Flutter.